数据代理

 Overview

 In HENGSHI SENSE, leveraging the capabilities of large models, the Data Agent can help users make full use of their data.
-Based on conversational interaction experiences, the Data Agent can assist users in completing tasks ranging from instant analysis of business data to metric creation and dashboard generation.
+Based on a conversational interaction experience, the Data Agent can assist users in completing tasks ranging from instant analysis of business data to metric creation and dashboard generation.
 We will continue to integrate Agent capabilities into the product, aiming to enhance the efficiency of data analysts and data managers, while simplifying workflows and complex tasks.

 Installation and Configuration